-The CIS observation mission for parliamentary elections in Ukraine will include 250 experts.
+CIS observation mission for elections in Ukraine to consist of 250 experts

 The CIS observation mission for parliamentary elections in Ukraine will include 250 experts, including 35 people from the CIS Inter-Parliamentary Assembly (IPA), CIS IPA Council Secretary General Alexei Sergeyev has said.